Salt Spring Island Electric Vehicle Social Club

 • Using seat and steering wheel heaters

-• pre-heating the EV before leaving on a drive
+• pre-heating the EV while it is plugged in and before leaving on a drive

 • drive slower, which depending on the speed, can use far less energy